-Forest Hills is a very small city located in the state of Tennessee.
-With a population of 5,039 people and two constituent neighborhoods, Forest Hills is the 125th largest community in Tennessee.
+Forest Hills is a somewhat small city located in the state of Tennessee.
+With a population of 5,038 people and two constituent neighborhoods, Forest Hills is the 116th largest community in Tennessee.

 Forest Hills home prices are not only among the most expensive in Tennessee, but Forest Hills real estate also consistently ranks among the most expensive in America.

-Forest Hills is a decidedly white-collar city, with fully 96.82% of the workforce employed in white-collar jobs, well above the national average.
+Forest Hills is a decidedly white-collar city, with fully 93.67% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Forest Hills is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Forest Hills who work in management occupations (25.14%), sales jobs (13.54%), and healthcare (9.57%).
+There are especially a lot of people living in Forest Hills who work in management occupations (18.06%), healthcare (16.36%), and sales jobs (14.27%).

 Of important note, Forest Hills is also a city of artists.
 Forest Hills has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Forest Hills’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.74% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Forest Hills telecommute to their jobs.
+Overall, about 13.86% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.